kubevirt/kubevirt-tutorial/labs/lab6/lab6.md

 ## Recap

-* We've deployed the KubeVirt web UI
+* We deployed the KubeVirt web UI
-* We've connected to the UI, exposed on the node's IP at port 30000
+* We connected to the web UI, which is exposed on the node's IP at port 30000
   * Checked the VMs in the cluster
   * Checked available actions and attributes